John Jay Chapman

-John Jay Chapman (March 2, 1862 – November 4, 1933) was an American writer.
+John Jay Chapman (March 2, 1862 – November 4, 1933) was an American writer and lawyer.
+He was most known for his essays and poetry.

 Early life

 Chapman was born in New York City on March 2, 1862.
 He was a son of Henry Grafton Chapman Jr. (1833–1883), a broker who became president of the New York Stock Exchange, and Eleanor Kingsland Jay (1839–1921).

 His paternal grandmother, Maria Weston Chapman, was one of the leading campaigners against slavery and worked with William Lloyd Garrison on The Liberator.
-His maternal grandparents were John Jay (1817–1894), the U.S. Minister to Austria-Hungary, and Eleanor Kingsland (née Field) Jay (1819–1909).
-His grandfather was a son of William Jay and a grandson of Chief Justice John Jay of the United States Supreme Court.
+His maternal grandfather was John Jay, the U.S. Minister to Austria-Hungary and a son of William Jay and a grandson of John Jay, a founding father and chief justice of the United States Supreme Court.

 Chapman was educated at St. Paul's School, in Concord, New Hampshire, and at Harvard University.
 After graduating from Harvard in 1884, he toured Europe before resuming his studies at the Harvard Law School.